-- Expenses related to an organisation’s operating costs and staff payment
+- Expenses related to an organisation’s operating costs and staff payment;

-- Any expense previously covered by financial support from another government programme
+- Any expense previously covered by financial support from another government programme;

-- Regular operating fees of the applicant
+- Regular operating fees of the applicant;

-- Expenses incurred before the announcement of the grant
+- Expenses incurred before the announcement of the grant;

-- Travel costs in first class or business class
+- Travel costs in first class or business class;

-- Fees for excess luggage
+- Fees for excess luggage.

-This Wales-Quebec cooperation uses a separate financing method, meaning that each partner is responsible for the entirety of its expenses in foreign territory.
-Quebec financial support is provided by the Quebec Ministère des Relations internationales et de la Francophonie (MRIF).
-The grant requested from the Government of Quebec must concern only the Quebec partner's expenses (including travel expenses to Wales as well as living expenses).
-Likewise, the grant requested from the Welsh Government must concern only the expenditure of partners in Wales (including travel expenses to Quebec and living expenses).
+This Wales-Québec cooperation uses a separate financing method, meaning that each partner is responsible for the entirety of its expenses in foreign territory.
+Québec financial support is provided by the Québec Ministère des Relations internationales et de la Francophonie (MRIF).
+The grant requested from the Government of Québec must concern only the Québec partner’s expenses (including travel expenses to Wales as well as living expenses).
+Likewise, the grant requested from the Welsh Government must concern only the expenditure of partners in Wales (including travel expenses to Québec and living expenses).

 6. Project evaluation criteria